Au Pairs: Study at Monmouth University

 Frequently Asked Questions for Au Pairs Seeking to Enroll at Monmouth University

 How do I apply?

 It’s easy!
-Visit our Application Web site to fill out the non-matriculating Application form.
-Print this form and return to:
+Download our non-matriculating Application form.
+Print this form, complete it, and return to:

 If you wish to take non-credit or audit classes (in other words, to enroll and meet your requirements for study, but not be graded), send the application and we will provide access to our online Request to Audit Form.

 Who should I contact if I need help with my registration?

 You can contact Emma Caban (firstname.lastname@example.org) at 732-571-3456.
 She will help you with all your other questions and concerns.

 Will I have access to computers and internet?

 Yes, all students are issued an ID number that will give them to access to any of the computer labs on campus.

 Will the classes that I take allow me to get a degree?